atmasphere/mc-coal/docs/source/oauth2.rst

 .. http:post:: /oauth/token

-  The client makes a request to the (refresh) token endpoint by sending the following parameters in the request body using the ``application/x-www-form-urlencoded`` format with a character encoding of ``UTF-8``.
+  The client acquires tokens by making a request to the token endpoint, posting the following parameters in the request body using the ``application/x-www-form-urlencoded`` format with a character encoding of ``UTF-8``.

   :formparam client_id: The client id.
   :formparam client_secret: The current client secret.